201 Stephenson Parkway, Suite 2100 Norman, OK 73019

-This program is a two-year summer experience for undergraduate and graduate students in Indigenous knowledge, community, resilience, and climate change.
+This program is a two-year summer experience for undergraduate and graduate students centered in Indigenous knowledge, community, resilience, and climate change.

 Name: Melanie A. Frye, MA